michaelcpuckett/activity-kit/README.md

     crypto: new NodeCryptoAdapter(),
   });

-  // Use the activitypub-core Express plugin. app.use(
+  // Use the ActivityKit Express plugin. app.use(
-    activityPub({
+    activityKitPlugin({
       adapters: {
         auth: cryptoAuthAdapter,
         crypto: nodeCryptoAdapter,